EsraaKhaledMostafa/SeatHeaterControl-FreeRTOS/README.md

     iii.
 Cyan color indicates high intensity.

 3. The temperature sensor shall be connected to the ADC so that the current temperature is measured correctly.
-  a.
-You can use an LM35 temperature sensor to measure the temperature.
-    i.
-Refer to the datasheet of the sensor for its specifications.
-  b.
-For the purpose of testing only, you can use a potentiometer connected to the ADC instead of the temperature sensor in order to take the temperature as input from the user with the following specifications:
-    i.
-0v-3.3v is mapped to the range 0°C-45°C. ii.
 Note that only the range 5°C-40°C shall be treated as the valid range.

 4. The current temperature, the heating level, and the heater state should be displayed on the screen by sending it through the UART.